Hall algebras associated to root categories: Introduction

-Instead of the Hall algebra of root categories, Bridgeland \cite{Br} considered the Ringel--Hall algebra of the category of $2$-periodic complexes of projective modules over a hereditary algebra $A$.
+Instead of the Hall algebras of root categories, Bridgeland \cite{Br} considered the Ringel--Hall algebra of the category of $2$-periodic complexes of projective modules over a hereditary algebra $A$.
 By taking some localizations and reductions with respect to contractible complexes, he obtained a realization of the entire quantum enveloping algebra via such localized Hall algebra, called Bridgeland's Hall algebra of $A$, which was proved by Yanagida \cite{Yan} to be isomorphic to the Drinfeld double Hall algebra of $A$.
+This provides a beautiful and intrinsic realization of the entire quantum enveloping algebra via Hall algebra approach.
+Inspired by the work of Bridgeland, Chen and Deng \cite{ChenD} introduced Bridgeland's Hall algebras of $m$-periodic complexes of hereditary algebras for any positive integer $m$.

 In order to generalise Bridgeland's construction to any hereditary abelian category which may not have enough projectives, inspired by the work of Gorsky \cite{Gorsky}, Lu and Peng \cite{LP} introduced the semi-derived Ringel--Hall algebra $\mathcal {S}\mathcal {D}\mathcal {H}_{\mathbb{Z}_2}(\A)$ of any hereditary abelian category $\A$, which is the localization of a certain quotient algebra of the Ringel--Hall algebra of the category of $2$-periodic complexes over $\A$.
 They also proved that the achieved algebra $\mathcal {S}\mathcal {D}\mathcal {H}_{\mathbb{Z}_2}(\A)$ is isomorphic to the Drinfeld double Hall algebra of $\A$.